Rules Governing Use of Chelsea Amateur Radio Club WD8IEL Analog/C4FM Repeaters

 - During all QSOs, leave a 3-second space after the courtesy tone so that others may break in for emergency use or to make a contact.

-- During extended QSOs, you are encouraged to yield to others needing the frequency.
+- You are encouraged to yield to others needing the frequency during extended QSOs.
 Periodically pause and inquire if any others need to use the repeater.

 - There is currently no maximum time limit if this rule is followed.